ruyakubu/rai-dashboard-workshop/docs/lab2-model-overview/analyze-feature-cohort.md

 # Feature Cohort

 The RAI dashboard helps data scientist or AI developers examine the model performance across different cohorts within a given feature as well.
 Whether it is one feature, or a combination of two features, the RAI dashboard has built-in intelligence to divided feature values into various meaningful cohorts for users to do feature-based analysis and compare where the model is not doing well.
-Since the cohort with the highest error has patients with the number of *Prior_Inpatient > 0* days and number of medications between 11 and 22 was where the model had a higher error rate, taking a closer look at the *“Prior_Inpatient”* and *"Num_medications”* will help isolate where there are issues.
-For this lab, we'll only analyze *"Prior_Inpatient"*.
+Since the cohort with the highest error has patients with the number of *Prior_Inpatient > 0* days, taking a closer look at the *“Prior_Inpatient”* will help isolate where there are issues.

 1. Click on the Feature Cohorts tab.
 2. Under the "Feature(s)" drop-down menu, scroll down the list and select the "prior_inpatient" checkbox.
 This will display 3 different feature cohorts and the model performance metrics.